 The Federal Trade Commission (FTC) protects consumer interests in such areas as online marketing and telemarketing.
 Both the FTC and the FCC have oversight over certain telemarketing matters.
-Both the FTC and the US Department of Justice (DOJ) antitrust division police market concentration by examining mergers and other major transactions in the sector, along with the attorneys general of the 50 US states.
+Both the FTC and the US Department of Justice (DoJ) antitrust division police market concentration by examining mergers and other major transactions in the sector, along with the attorneys general of the 50 US states and the District of Columbia.